jeremehancock/open-links-new-tab-pilab/README.md

 # open-links-new-tab-pilab
-Bludit Plugin - Set all external links in pages to open in new tabs
+Bludit Plugin - Set all external links to open in new tabs

 This plugin was built for [Pi Lab](https://pilab.dev)